 |Stable energy prices regardless of seasonal or extreme weather||Susceptible to fluctuations in energy prices as a result of extreme weather|

-A fixed price plan specifies a price per kilowatt-hour (kWh) that will be the same each month for the duration of the contract.
-For example, an energy provider might charge 9.0 cents per kWh for electricity for the duration of your contract (usually 12 or 24 months).
-Importantly, a fixed rate plan does not mean you pay the same total amount each month - your monthly electric bill will rise and fall depending upon how much energy you use during each billing period.
-A fixed rate plan keeps the rate you pay - expressed in cents per kWh - consistent from month to month, but your ultimate monthly electricity bill is a result of multiplying that rate by your total energy consumption each month - expressed in kWh.
+A fixed price plan specifies a price per kilowatt-hour (kWh) that will be the same each month for the contract duration.
+For example, an energy provider might charge 9.0 cents per kWh for electricity during your contract (usually 12 or 24 months).
+Notably, a fixed rate plan does not mean you pay the same monthly electricity bill—your overall costs will rise and fall depending on how much energy you use during each billing period.
+A fixed-rate plan keeps your rate in cents per kWh consistent from month to month, but your ultimate monthly electricity bill results from multiplying that rate by your monthly energy consumption.

-Advantages of fixed rate plans
+Advantages of fixed-rate plans

 Second, a fixed electricity rate makes it easy to forecast your energy costs for the duration of the contract because you'll know the exact rate you will pay for electricity each month.
-By multiplying that rate by your expected monthly usage, which you can estimate using old utility bills, you can get a good idea of what your electric bill will look like from month to month.
+By multiplying that rate by your expected monthly usage, which you can estimate using old utility bills, you can get a good idea of what your electric account will look like from month to month.
 This is an important benefit for anyone with a fixed monthly income or looking to reduce risks in their financial portfolios.

-Disadvantages of fixed rate plans
+Disadvantages of fixed-rate plans

-Is a fixed rate plan right for you?
+Is a fixed-rate plan right for you?

-Fixed rate plans can be a smart move for energy customers who fit some or all of the following characteristics:
+Fixed-rate plans can be a smart move for energy customers who fit some or all of the following characteristics:

 Live somewhere with highly seasonal/variable weather patterns

 Have a fixed income

 Don't track the energy market

 Advantages of variable rate plans

-The most obvious advantage of variable rate REP plans is the ability to save money when energy prices fall.
+The most apparent advantage of variable rate REP plans is the ability to save money when energy prices fall.
 While a fixed rate contract won't lead to additional savings when wholesale energy prices drop, a variable rate plan tracks those pricing changes and transfers the associated savings to the consumer.